wel-sen/Sw_Tools_and_Practice/README.md

 # Sw_Tools_and_Practice

-This file is an assignment for the course called "Software Tools and Practice".
+This file is a mini-project for the course called "Software Tools and Practice".
+Sir, some of us have creates branch and pushed it to there, incase if u didn't find other files.
-The assignement is build by a team of 4 namely:
+The mini-project is build by a team of 4 namely:

 -Yonathan Agena
   - ETS1303/10